A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Architecture Oriented Optimization

 \section{Architecture Oriented Optimization}

-Different computer architectures usually have different computing and storage properties, so the optimization of SpGEMM is closely related to the architecture used.
-In following subsections, we will introduce the related research of optimizing SpGEMM based on the multi/many-core platforms, FPGA (Field-Programmable Gate Array), heterogeneous computing platform, and distributed platform respectively.
+Different computer architectures usually have different computing and memory features, so the optimization of SpGEMM is closely related to the architecture used.
+In the following sections, we introduce SpGEMM optimization for five popular architectures: CPU, GPU, FPGA, ASIC, heterogeneous, and distributed platform.
+Figure \ref{fig:architectures} summarizes existing contributions on different architectures.